riddhiskasliwal/fyp/README.md

 # Final Year Project
 This project is for my final year.
-It is about virtual reality game application Project website: http://i.cs.hku.hk/~fyp16024
+It is about virtual reality game application.<br>
+Project website: http://i.cs.hku.hk/~fyp16024